cgat-developers/ruffus/doc/tutorials/simple_tutorial/step2.rst

         #. multiple jobs can be run in parallel (on different processors if possible)
         #. pipeline stages can be chained together automatically

-    Computational pipelines transform your data in stages until the final result is produced.
-One easy way to understand pipelines is by imagining your data flowing across a series of pipes until it reaches its final destination.
-Even quite complicated processes can be simplified if we broke things down into simple stages.
-Of course, it helps if we can visualise the whole process.

-    Ruffus is a way of automating the plumbing in your pipeline: You supply the python functions which perform the data transformation, and tell Ruffus how these pipeline ``task`` functions are connected up.
-Ruffus will make sure that the right data flows down your pipeline in the right way at the right time.

-    The best way to design a pipeline is to write down the file names of the data as it flows across your pipeline.

 ************************************
-*@transform*
+@transform
 ************************************
     Let us start with the simplest case where a pipeline stage consists of a single job with one *input*, one *output*, and an optional number of extra parameters:

-    The :ref:`@transform <decorators.transform>` decorator tells Ruffus that the decorated task **transforms** each input into a new output.
+    The :ref:`@transform <decorators.transform>` decorator tells Ruffus that the decorated task **transforms** each and every input into a new output.

         In other words, inputs and outputs have a **1 to 1** relationship.

     .. note::

-        In the second part of the tutorial, we will encounter more decorators which can split up, or join together or group inputs.
+        In the second part of the tutorial, we will encounter more decorators which can *split up*, or *join together* or *group* inputs.

             In other words, inputs and output can have **many to one**, **many to many** etc. relationships.